zhenyuan0502/DevChart/README.md

 Inspired by [githubchart-api](https://github.com/2016rshah/githubchart-api) and [githubchart](https://github.com/akerl/githubchart) developed on Ruby, I ported it to Python Flask to support more features and platforms.
 E.g dark and light mode depending on user preference, and more platforms...

-The reason I chose Python Flask is that it is more lightweight and easier to deploy than Ruby on Rails.
+The reason I chose Python Flask is that it is more flexible.
 It is also more familiar to me, as a Data Engineer, Python would have more styles and libraries, such as matplotlib, pandas, etc,... to have more elegant and customizable charts.
+The output svg is also great, easy to scale rather than png or jpg.

 ## Snapshot
 ### Dark mode: